Last updated on June 28, 2022 3:42 am

 Flat nose pliers are best known for gripping and twisting metal and wires.

-They’re preferred when engaging in electrical and mechanical work and usually have long, flat, tapered jaws.
+These beasts are preferred when engaging in electrical and mechanical work and holding something fiddly still.
+Found to have long, flat, tapered jaws.

 These are great when working at awkward angles and in tight spots.